Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Estimation

 \end{itemize} \end{theorem}

-\begin{lemma} For any \(\gamma_1\), \(\gamma_2\), \(\lambda\), and \(F^{\Sigma_\infty}\) satisfying \ref{enum:high_dimensional_regime}--\ref{enum:regular_edge}, there exists \(\nu > 0\) and a sequence of grids \(\{J_p\}\) such that Condition \eqref{eq:consistency_condition1} is satisfied. \end{lemma} Theorem \ref{thm:consistency_estimators} establishes two fundamental results.
-First, it provides a Berry-Esseen type bound on the Wasserstein distance between the estimated population empirical spectral distribution (ESD) and its limiting counterpart.
+\begin{lemma} For any \(\gamma_1\), \(\gamma_2\), \(\lambda\), and \(F^{\Sigma_p}\) satisfying \ref{enum:high_dimensional_regime}--\ref{enum:regular_edge}, there exists \(\nu > 0\) and a sequence of grids \(\{J_p\}\) such that Condition \eqref{eq:consistency_condition1} is satisfied. \end{lemma} Theorem \ref{thm:consistency_estimators} establishes two fundamental results.
+First, it provides a Berry-Esseen type bound on the Wasserstein distance between the estimated population ESD and its limiting counterpart.
 Second, it demonstrates that the proposed estimator achieves \(o_P(p^{-2/3})\) consistency, provided that $\{ \varphi(y), y\in J_p\}$ is dense around $-h_{\beta}/\lambda$.
 We can find a sequence of $J_p$ satisfying the condition when \(\beta\) is not excessively close to \(\rho\).
 The positioning of \(\beta\) is influenced by the parameters \(\gamma_1\) and \(\gamma_2\).
 Specifically, $\beta$ approaches $0$, as $\gamma_1$ grows.
 Reversely, for small $\gamma_1$, $\beta$ is close to $\rho$.

-\begin{lemma} Fix any \(\gamma_2\), \(\lambda\), and \(F^{\Sigma_\infty}\) satisfying \ref{enum:high_dimensional_regime}--\ref{enum:regular_edge}.
+\begin{lemma} Fix any \(\gamma_2\), \(\lambda\), and \(F^{\Sigma_p}\) satisfying \ref{enum:high_dimensional_regime}--\ref{enum:regular_edge}.
 There exists \(\gamma_1^{(0)}\) such that for any \(\gamma_1 > \gamma_1^{(0)}\), we can find a sequence of grids \(\{J_p\}\) such that the condition in (ii) of Theorem \ref{thm:consistency_estimators} is satisfied. \end{lemma} Lemma \ref{lemma:consistency_condition3} indicates that the condition in (ii) of Theorem \ref{thm:consistency_estimators} can be satisfied when \(\gamma_1\) is large.
 This scenario corresponds to the regime where \(n_2\) is large and \(n_1\) is relatively small compared to \(p\).
-The numerical simulation results reported in Table \ref{tab:Theta1_means_sd} and Table \ref{tab:Theta2_means_sd} support these findings, showing that the estimation precision decreases as \(p/n_2\) increases or as \(p/n_1\) decreases under the given simulation settings.
+The numerical simulation results reported in Tables S.4.1 and S.4.2 of the Supplementary Material support these findings, showing that the estimation precision decreases as \(p/n_2\) increases or as \(p/n_1\) decreases under the given simulation settings.
+See Section \ref{subsec:estimation_precision} for details.
 Nonetheless, the overall estimation precision remains well-controlled within a reasonable range for all settings under consideration.